mahnaz007/ImagePreprocessing/docs/usage.md

 ├── participants.tsv          # Participant-level metadata
 └── README                    # Optional readme file describing the dataset
 ```
 ### Step 2: BIDS Validation
-Once the data is converted to BIDS format, the pipeline performs validation using the `bids-validator`.
+Once the data is converted to BIDS format, the pipeline performs validation using the `bids-validator`tool.
 This step checks that the dataset complies with the BIDS standard, ensuring that the format and required metadata are correct.

 **Process**: `ValidateBIDS`